stevenle/googletv-anymote/README.md

     googletv/scripts$ ./pair.py --host=NSZGT1-6131194.local --cert=cert.pem

+NOTE: The pairing protocol isn't 100% working yet because I haven't yet figured out how to encode the hex secret.
+In the meantime, you can use adb logcat to determine the encoded secret to get it working.

 ## Anymote Protocol ##

 After the certificate has been paired with Google TV, the certificate can be